BELOW YOU WILL FIND INFORMATION ABOUT EACH OF THE EVENTS THAT HAPPEN DURING THE ROCKY MOUNTAIN AIRGUN CHALLENGE.

 *A full list of detailed rules will be released in the coming weeks, but the general rules from past benchrest events will apply.

-PRECISION RIFLE COURSE: The Precision Rifle Airgun Course is why the Rocky Mountain Airgun Challenge was created.
+PRECISION MARKSMAN CHALLENGE: The Precision Marksman Challenge Course is why the Rocky Mountain Airgun Challenge was created.
 PRS type shooting events have exploded in popularity in recent years.
 Shooters will be required to shoot from a variety of different positions and obstacles (prone, standing, barricades, etc) under time pressure.
 Most of the targets will be reactive steel.
 This event will challenge competitors and we can guarantee the best all-around shooters will come out on top.
 The general course of fire will be announced a month or so prior to June 6th so you will have time to review and practice.

-***Please be aware the Precision Rifle Course is a physically demanding event.
+***Please be aware the Precision Marksman Challenge is a physically demanding event.
 You will be required to move from different positions (For Example: Prone to Sitting to Standing).
 For the safety of volunteers and other shooters we would ask that you would only compete if you are physically ready.***

-BIG BORE/SLUG CHALLENGE: If you don’t have a big bore airgun you should go buy one just to compete in this event!
-With a mix of both reactive metal and paper targets out to 300 yards the course will show how powerful and accurate some of these big bore airguns are.
+SLUG CHALLENGE: If you don’t have a slug shooting airgun you should go buy one just to compete in this event!
+With a mix of both reactive metal and paper targets out to 300 yards the course will show how powerful and accurate some of these slugging airguns are.

 We will have two different classes available to compete in:

-The last year we saw a huge advancement in airgun technology with companies like FX and Daystate coming out with guns and barrels capable of shooting both slugs and pellets.
-The Small Bore slug class will allow shooters to compete with smaller caliber slug gun (.22 / .25 / .30).
+The last year we saw a huge advancement in airgun technology with companies like FX coming out with guns and barrels capable of shooting both slugs and pellets.
+The Small Bore slug class will allow shooters to compete with lower power slug calibers (.22 / .25 / .30).
 We are excited to see what is possible with these airguns now!

 SPEED CHALLENGE: The 2018 RMAC Speed Challenge was probably the most fun and talked about event of the whole competition!
 This years Speed Challenge will only be bigger, faster and more competitive.
 All shooters will be randomly drawn in to 8-10 person squads before the event starts and you will compete against the people in your squad throughout the Speed Challenge.